open-sdg/open-sdg/docs/open-sdg-features.md

 An example of removing one of the options is the [UK's Reporting status page](https://sustainabledevelopment-uk.github.io/reporting-status/).

 An example of using the **Not applicable** option is [Rwanda's Reporting status page](https://sustainabledevelopment-rwanda.github.io/reporting-status/).

+## Display data for national indicators as well as global indicators
+One way of displaying national indicators on an Open SDG platform is by adding them in the same section as the global indicators and tagging them as national.
+An example of this is [Armenia's platform].

+Another way of displaying national indicators is by having them on separate pages.
+An example of this is [Poland's platform](http://sdg.gov.pl/en).
+Even though Poland's site has undergone a lot of customisation since it started off as Open SDG platform, this example shows what is possible.

 ## Contrast button
 By default, two buttons show to allow you to toggle between different contrast levels - the [US site](https://sdg.data.gov/) is an example of using this option.
 However, you can choose to user a more accessible contrast toggle button - the [UK site](https://sustainabledevelopment-uk.github.io/) is an example of using this option.